-These two objectives will be explored more thoroughly during the forthcoming months.
-We are currently collecting insects from nursery and urban locations, which will be used in later analyses for the presence of resistance markers.
+We are currently collecting insects from nursery, urban, and field locations, for use in analyses for the presence of resistance markers.
 We have already identified several cytochrome P450, glutathione S-transferase and ABC transporter genes based on the genome database of GWSS.
 In order to facilitate a more comprehensive analysis of their potential involvement in conferring resistance to imidacloprid and fenpropathrin, we are conducting RNA-seq analysis to compare individuals sampled from the Riverside, Tulare and Kern County locations where differences in toxicological response to the insecticides were detected in 2016.
-We will use RNA-seq analyses to compare survivors from the topical application bioassays, as these individuals are more likely to express resistance-causing genes.
+We have completed the first round of RNA-seq experiments on bioassay survivors and the data are currently being analyzed.
+In these experiments, we compare survivors from the topical application bioassays, as these individuals are more likely to express resistance-causing genes.
 Metabolism by cytochrome P450 (Cyt P450) enzymes is of particular interest because these enzymes are known to confer resistance to imidacloprid in several insect species.
-We have identified several Cyt P450 genes in our initial RNA-seq experiments, but it is too early to establish a causal link between any specific gene family and imidacloprid resistance without further analysis of the data.
-With the recent upsurge in numbers in the Temecula area, we will be able to include these insects in our RNA-seq analysis.